Austrosimulium ungulatum: Diet

 Female adult New Zealand Austrosimulium bite vertebrates and consume their blood in order to obtain nutrients for producing eggs.
 It is presumed that before the arrival of humans they took their blood meals from birds and probably also seals.
 The abundance of A. ungulatum at beaches may be because they are instinctively searching for a blood meal from seabirds or seals.
 The only bird or seal species they are known to feed on, though, is the Fiordland penguin (Eudyptes pachyrhynchus).
 They bite the penguins most just after dawn and just before sunset.
 In experimental conditions, they are equally attracted to the odours of ducklings, humans and Fiordland penguins, indicating they do not feed on the penguins only.

 A. ungulatum is a serious biter of humans, along with only two other New Zealand Austrosimulium – A. australense and A. tillyardianum.
 A. ungulatum will fly long distances to obtain blood.
 They bite humans prolifically, often at a rate of 1,000 per hour, especially just before sunset or before rain, and have been recorded biting at a rate equivalent to 4,000 an hour.
-They have developed such notoriety for biting humans, especially in the West Coast and Fiordland regions, that they have been depicted in sculptures at the Milford Sound visitor centre and a cafe in Pukekura (although this one is no longer present).
+They are so notorious, especially in the West Coast and Fiordland regions, that they have been depicted in sculptures at the Milford Sound visitor centre and a cafe in Pukekura (although this one is no longer present).

 Predators and parasites

-The larvae are preyed on by fish such as the torrentfish.
+The larvae are preyed on by fish such as the torrentfish and common river galaxias.
 Austrosimulium adults or larvae in general are preyed on by a wide range of predators, including native birds, fish, aquatic isopods and chironomid (non-biting midge) larvae.
 As larvae, A. ungulatum are parasitised by Coelomycidium (a type of fungus) and Austromermis (a type of nematode worm).

 Disease transmission

 Austrosimulium ungulatum is one of several species of Austrosimulium that are known vectors of Leucocytozoon tawaki, a protozoan blood parasite that infects the Fiordland penguin.
 The blood parasite is spread between individuals by A. ungulatum feeding on the blood of multiple individuals.
 The sexual cycle of the parasite has been recorded occurring in the fly.
-Chicks of the penguin are typically infected 2–3 weeks after hatching. roughly when they move away from the nest and are more exposed to the flies.
+Chicks of the penguin are typically infected 2–3 weeks after hatching, roughly when they move away from the nest and are more exposed to the flies.
 A. ungulatum that fed on heavily infected penguins had a higher mortality rate than those that fed on lightly infected penguins, indicating this parasite is harmful to the fly too.

 In laboratory settings, A. ungulatum is ineffective at becoming infected by arboviruses from feeding on infected hosts.
 Some acquired viruses were able to multiply in the fly, but they never concentrated around the salivary glands and thus would be ineffective at spreading the viruses to hosts via biting.
 Because of this, it is unlikely they are biological vectors of certain arboviruses.
 However, it is possible that they could act as mechanical vectors (meaning the virus does not reproduce in the fly) and could directly transfer viruses between individuals, akin to how an unclean needle can transfer diseases between people.